 Orientation and mobility is an exciting discipline in low vision and blind rehabilitation that teaches people to travel safely, efficiently and independently in their environment.
 Orientation is the process of mentally organizing the environment and determining one's location within that environment.
 Mobility is the act of moving through the environment in a safe and graceful manner.
 An orientation and mobility specialist teaches people who are blind or visually impaired to travel by:

-If you are interested in being involved in this dynamic field, please visit the apply page.
+If you are interested in being involved in this dynamic field, apply to WMU's program now.

-For more information about the orientation and mobility program, please contact Dr. Dae Kim at email@example.com or at (269) 387-3447.
+For more information about Western Michigan University's orientation and mobility program, contact Dr. Dae Kim at email@example.com or at (269) 387-3447.

-For information about the Orientation and Mobility Program for Children, please contact Dr. Robert Wall Emerson at firstname.lastname@example.org or at (269) 387-3072.
+For information about WMU's orientation and mobility program for children, contact Dr. Robert Wall Emerson at firstname.lastname@example.org or at (269) 387-3072.

-If you live outside the United States and are interested in our program, please apply through The Diether H. Haenicke Institute for Global Education.
+If you live outside the United States and are interested in our program, apply through the Haenicke Institute for Global Education.